-How Are We Doing?Rates of diagnosed arthritis among NM adults have remained stable throughout the timeframe 2003 to 2009, consistent with national trends.
+How Are We Doing?For the most up-to-date trend data (2005-2009), rates of diagnosed arthritis among NM adults have remained stable, consistent with national trends.

-How Do We Compare With U.S.?New Mexico's percent of adults with arthritis is similar to the national median percent in 2009.
+How Do We Compare With the U.S.?New Mexico's percent of adults with arthritis is similar to the national median percent in 2011.